ataiva-software/kontainers/docs/multi-domain-proxy-guide.md

 ### Monitoring

 - Set up alerts for high error rates
-- Monitor certificate expiration dates
+- Monitor certificate expiration dates and renewal status
 - Regularly review traffic patterns for anomalies
 - Set up automated backups of your proxy configurations
+- Configure email notifications for Let's Encrypt certificate events

 By following these guidelines, you can effectively leverage Kontainers' multi-domain reverse proxy functionality to host and manage multiple applications securely and efficiently.